- Publisher policies

 The corresponding author has an important role, taking primary responsibility for communication with the journal (through submission, peer review, revisions, proofs, etc.).
 They must ensure that all co-authors agree to the contents of the manuscript (and any revisions) and that all matters comply with the policies of the journal, as well as signing the Publication Agreement and arranging payment of an Article Publication Charge, where required.
 The corresponding author should also be available for any post-publication queries (correspondence from other members of the community, requests for materials and data, ethics queries, etc.).
 In addition, the role of corresponding author is often seen to confer a level of seniority and experience.
 The choice of corresponding author on a manuscript should be based on the above commitments rather than any financial considerations.

 DMM uses the CRediT taxonomy to define author contributions to primary research papers and requires that the independent contributions of each author be provided during online submission.
 The corresponding author should ensure that all co-authors have agreed authorship and contributorship (using the CRediT taxonomy) prior to manuscript submission.
-The CRediT taxonomy does not determine who qualifies as an author.
+The CRediT taxonomy alone does not determine who qualifies as an author.
 Each author on a paper may have one or more CRediT contribution roles, but having a role described by the taxonomy does not automatically qualify someone as an author.
+All authors are responsible for asserting that each author has contributed sufficiently to justify authorship.
 Author contributions will be included in the final published article.

 In cases of authorship disputes that can not be resolved between the authors, the Editors reserve the right to refer the dispute to the institutes involved for resolution.
-Useful guidelines for researchers on how to avoid authorship disputes can be found here.
+This COPE report provides useful guidelines for researchers on how to avoid authorship disputes.

 Redundant or concurrent publication